shruti041/Employee_attrition_prediction/README.md

 To assess the accuracy of each model, we tested them on new information and used several methods for evaluating their results.
 Evaluation metrics like accuracy, precision, recall, and F1-score are used to assess model performance.<br>
 Below is the table for the same:
 ![Sorry! .png file is also added you can check]("https://github.com/shruti041/HR_ANALYTICS_FOR_EMPLOYEE_ATTRITION_PREDICTION/blob/main/Screenshot%202025-05-20%20231245.png")
+### Best Model Selection
+After the evaluation, it was determined that the gradient boosting algorithm performed the best, with an accuracy of 89.12%. <br>